mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 It is difficult to conclude that the the police mount a last minute ticket blitz to meet quota each month.

-That settles the argument then.
+That settles the argument.
 Data doesn’t lie.

 Or does it?